 When it comes to email correspondence and response time, there’s a notable cultural difference between English-speaking countries and France.
 In our culture, we’re accustomed to receiving prompt replies, typically within a day or at the latest, the following day.
 However, in France… oh là là, it could take up to 3, 4, or even 5 days before you hear back from someone.

 It’s crucial not to be alarmed, frustrated, or jump to conclusions that they are not the right service provider for you.
 Simply exercise patience.
 If you haven’t received a response to your initial email, it’s perfectly acceptable to send a follow-up message 3-4 days later.
 They will respond.
 This delay in communication is honestly just a cultural gap in terms of customer service.

-We love the French, we really do, otherwise we wouldn’t be planning weddings here, but the level of customer service here is still not at the same level that we may be used to.
-Send your email, wait 3-4 days, then send another one.
-Especially if your wedding is ‘so far in advance’ they may interpret your insistence as pushy or rude.
+We genuinely adore the French; otherwise, we wouldn’t be planning weddings in this enchanting country.
+However, it’s important to note that the level of customer service here may not match what we are accustomed to.
+Send your email, wait for 3-4 days, and then follow up if needed.
+Particularly when your wedding is “so far in advance,” they may interpret your persistence as pushy or rude.

 5. Remember to say thank you.

 So, here’s to wishing you good luck!
 Remember to keep a smile on your face, be patient, and savor every moment of the experience.
 And if you ever feel overwhelmed by the cultural differences that may arise, fear not!
 There are experienced professionals who can step in and alleviate any concerns.
 They specialize in smoothing out these wrinkles, ensuring that both the bride and groom, as well as the vendors and guests, can relax, feel reassured, and ultimately be filled with joy on your special day!